ajdiaz/timeline/man/tl-timeline.1.md

 *timeline.use-shorts-ids*=*true*

-: Whem *true* (by default) if the account has no username assigned, then instead of show the entire OID number, display a short version.
+: When *true* (by default) if the account has no username assigned, then instead of show the entire OID number, display a short version.
 Read **timeline**(7) and **tl-account**(1) page to known more about OIDs.